 When it comes to photos, it’s important to they reflect who you are and how you look.
 Any deception intentional or accidental may delay heartbreak and rejection.
 Some folks use outdated photos or lie about their age to secure a date in hopes they can convince the person to give them a chance.
 Relationships that begin with lies often fail.
 You have to be honest with yourself before you can be honest with others.
 When it comes to dates, take quantity over quantity.

+Online dating is hard.
+It is merely another channel for meeting other folks, it is not a shortcut.
 Make sure you are working on your soft skills (exercise, eating well, career, friends, family, hobbies, classes etc.).
 People want to meet and date others that interest them, inspire them, can teach them something, can carry a conversation, that have good energy levels.
 If you ignore these items, it will be hard to have success beyond date #1.

 Like all things in life, it’s important to talk to others about your life and dating situation.
 Get unbiased feedback on your profile (friends have a tendency to avoid telling you the truth), take breaks, work on yourself at all times.
 Relying too much on dating apps can have dire consequences that can affect morale, confidence, self-worth and trust resulting in depression.
 Don’t ignore the other aspects of your life when using dating apps.

 As with all social media, success stories and experiences can be one sided, inflated.
 While its possible people can meet others with days or weeks of signing up on an app, it usually takes much longer than that to meet quality people.
 Choosing the right app, photos, bios, messages go a long way but health, looks, work, mental health, exercise, social life, hobbies, communication skills are often times overlooked.
 Second guessing appearances and comparing oneself to others can lead people down rabbit-holes echoing body shaming.